-Assault allegations are taken seriously by the District Attorney's Offices in Weld County and Larimer County.
-If you have been accused of committing assault in Northern Colorado, then you should seek a criminal defense attorney with over a decade of experience.
+Assault allegations are taken seriously by the District Attorney’s Offices in Weld County and Larimer County.
+If you have been accused of committing assault in Northern Colorado, then you should seek a Loveland criminal defense lawyer with over a decade of experience.

 C.R.S.
 18-3-204(1), reads as follows:

 (1) A person commits the crime of assault in the third degree if: